Chapter 01

 Lyne sighed lightly, feeling the weight of the world on her shoulders.
 "Did your leader send you to give me that idea?" she inquired, her voice tinged with concern.

 He nodded, a soft sigh escaping his lips.
-"Yes, he wishes for you to find a way to stop this pointless war and the senseless deaths that accompany it," he replied earnestly.
+"Yeah, he really hopes you can figure out a way to end this pointless war and all the unnecessary deaths that come with it," he said sincerely.

 Lyne reached out and gently touched Max's head, feeling a connection to the young dragon.
 "I will think it over.
 Please tell your father that I will put thought into it," she said, her voice filled with determination.
 As she withdrew her hand, she felt the oppressive energy of the war weighing heavily on her heart.

 As she pored over the texts, she searched for any historical precedents that might shed light on her dilemma.
-She flipped through the pages, absorbing the stories of Elyasia's past, hoping to find a solution that had eluded her for so long.
-After sifting through approximately fifty books and creating a bit of a mess in her library, she stumbled upon a particularly intriguing account.
-It detailed the reign of a ruler who had attempted to impose his will over the dragons, a move that had ultimately led to chaos and strife.
+She went through the pages, soaking up the tales from Elyasia's past, really hoping to find that answer she had been searching for forever.
+After going through about fifty books and making a bit of a mess in her library, she came across a really interesting story.
+It talked about a king who tried to control the dragons, but that just ended up causing a lot of problems and chaos.
 The lesson was clear: a king had not succeeded in bringing peace.

 With this revelation in mind, Lyne began to contemplate the idea of princesses instead.
 Perhaps a different approach was needed—one that involved nurturing and understanding rather than dominance.
-After two long years of searching for suitable candidates to fill the roles of princesses, she finally discovered two sisters, Kira and Lira, who seemed to embody the qualities she sought.
+After two long years of looking for the right people to play the roles of princesses, she finally found two sisters, Kira and Lira, who really seemed to have what she was looking for.

 These sisters were not only strong-willed and compassionate but also possessed a deep understanding of the dragons and their ways.
 Lyne felt a spark of hope ignite within her as she considered the potential they held to bridge the gap between the warring clans.
-With newfound determination, she set out to meet Kira and Lira, eager to share her vision and enlist their help in restoring peace to the realm.
+Feeling all fired up, she headed out to meet Kira and Lira.
+She couldn’t wait to share her ideas and get their support to help bring peace back to the realm.
 The journey ahead would be fraught with challenges, but for the first time in a long while, Lyne felt a glimmer of optimism.
 Perhaps, together, they could finally bring an end to the dragon war and heal the wounds that had plagued their land for far too long.

 Refer to the one-shot: Forgotten History for more details.